 Peak fall foliage in Montreal

 When elsewhere across the province, leaves burst out with delicate yellow, warm orange, and bronze-red already in mid-September, the fall foliage season in Montreal typically starts in late September and peaks by mid-October.
 Anyways, the exact season depends on the weather, so we recommend checking for the latest fall foliage reports when planning your trip.
-In some years, the season may extend well into early November.
+During some years, the season may even extend well into early November.